edgedb/edgedb/docs/guides/tutorials/graphql_apis_with_strawberry.rst

 EdgeDB allows you to query your database with GraphQL via the built-in GraphQL extension.
 It enables you to expose GraphQL-driven CRUD APIs for all object types, their properties, links, and aliases.
-This opens up the scope for creating backendless applications where the users will directly communicate with the database.
+This opens up the scope for creating backend-less applications where the users will directly communicate with the database.
 You can learn more about that in the `GraphQL <https://www.edgedb.com/docs/graphql/index>`_ section of the docs.